Apps | Sayv Ilahsiav

 Neurodivergent Noah

-“I want a gallery that’s as clean and organized as my design workspace.”
+“I would like my gallery as clean and organized as my desk.”

-Struggles with decision fatigue and procrastination.
-Needs low-friction entry and a way to not decide right now.
+Troubled with decision fatigue, procrastination and the overwhelm due to sheer size.
+Needs low-friction entry point and a way to not have to decide everything right-now.

 Busy Bianca